 Bordeaux, a city renowned for so many good things: listed as a UNESCO World Heritage Site, it's described as “an outstanding urban and architectural ensemble”.
 It is also classified as a “City of Art and History”, and last but not least, the Wine Capitol of the World!

-Check in at the Hotel Majestic**** in Bordeaux for three nights - with breakfasts and parking.
+Check in at the Hotel Majestic**** in Bordeaux for three nights - with breakfasts.

 Day at leisure to enjoy Bordeaux.